-The F2F team coordinates research actions in the field of palms reproductive development biology.
+The F2F team coordinates research in the field of palm reproductive development biology.

-The reproductive development control is crucial for fruit production and therefore has a major impact on the food security of these regions.
-Finally, in a context of climate change, knowledge of the environmental effect on the plasticity of these mechanisms is essential for the selection of well adapted genotypes.
+The reproductive developmental control is crucial for fruit production and therefore has a major impact on the food security of tropical and semi-tropical regions.
+Finally, in the context of climate change, knowledge of the environmental effect on the plasticity of these mechanisms is essential for the selection of well adapted genotypes.

-Our research focuses on two palms species whose fruits are of major socio-economic interest for the South: the oil palm, a tropical species and the first source of plant oil, and the date palm, a Mediterranean species adapted to arid areas producing dates with high nutritional value.
+Our research focuses on two palm species whose fruits are of major socio-economic interest for the South: the oil palm, a tropical species and the number one source of vegatable oil, and the date palm, a Mediterranean species adapted to arid areas producing dates with high nutritional value.